AbakirH/notebook/README.md

 - [x] Teacher can create class for students to join
 - [x] Teacher can view the classes they are teaching in a nice format
 - [x] As a student, the user can check the classes they are in and join the class they are in.
-- [ ] (Work in Progress) As a student, the user can check the grades.
+- [x] (Work in Progress) As a student, the user can check the grades.
-- [ ] (Work in Progress) As an instructor, the user can post the students' grade.
+- [x] As an instructor, the user can post the students' grade.
+- [x] As an instructor, the user can see more information about any class they are teaching

 **Optional Nice-to-have Stories**
 - [x] Student profile screen looks nice